 The IT sector has always been at the forefront of the project management scene.
 With an extensive range of work to be carried out and projects relating to big data, Artificial Intelligence - AI and the implementation and development of solutions, the need for PM professionals will only continue to grow.

-The use of new technology is set to increase in the future of project management, with 64% thinking robotics will be used more and 81% predicting an increase in the use of AI will be used more.
-And in addition to the newer tech projects, the IT industry still dictates the need for project managers to take the lead on the infrastructure side of things.
+The use of new technology is set to increase in the future of project management, with 64% thinking robotics will be used more and 81% predicting an increase in the use of AI.
+In addition to the newer tech projects, the IT industry still needs project managers to take the lead on the infrastructure side of things.

-If you want to work in an agile industry, IT could be the place where you show off your newly trained project management skills.
+If you want to work in an agile industry, IT could be the place where you show off your newly-trained project management skills.
 We now offer training pathways especially for IT project management.

 It may not come as a surprise that the healthcare industry is undergoing some pretty significant changes, especially in the wake of 2020.
 From an ever-increasing population to newly reported illnesses, the need for new hospitals and outreach services is abundant.